Skip to contents

 p_celltype[[1]]

-Then we add SpaTopic to the Seurat objects for visualization
+Then we add back the results from SpaTopic to the Seurat objects for visualization

 itr_df<-do.call(rbind, dataset)